In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 Check Price – Amazon UK

-DeLonghi truly likes utilizing numbers ;-), 21.110, 21.116, 21.117, truly keep in mind that the first part of the number, in this case, ECAM 21, is the main model number, and the B or S is the colour (black or silver), and the final number is the specific variation, which is purely aesthetic differences as far as I’m able to tell.
+DeLonghi truly likes utilizing numbers ;-), 21.110, 21.116, 21.117, just keep in mind that the first part of the number, in this case, ECAM 21, is the main model number, and the B or S is the colour (black or silver), and the final number is the specific variation, which is purely aesthetic differences as far as I’m able to tell.

 This leads me to the other variation of the Magnifica S, the ECAM250 which as far as I can see, other than slight aesthetic differences only differs due to the steam wand.